 *Note – If you are unsure what course level you should take, you might consider taking a short self-assessment available

-In order to be successful in this course, a learner should be comfortable using a personal computer and Microsoft Windows 10 including:
+In order to be successful in this course, a learner should be comfortable using a personal computer and Microsoft Windows 10 or 11 including:

 - Keyboard: Delete, Backspace, ESC, CTRL, Function keys, Number keypad